B.A. Audio Design

 - basic theoretical and practical knowledge of popular music

 Students applying from abroad are requested to provide proof of adequate English language skills, both verbal and in writing (level B2 minimum).

-Following your successful pre-selection screening you will be invited to the hdpk for a practical examination.
+Following your successful pre-selection screening you will be invited to the hdpk for a practical examination (30 minutes).
 This will allow us to assess your study-programme-specific knowledge, your creativity, your commitment to express yourself creatively and your motivation.

 The entrance examination consists of a 10-minute practical presentation, and will be completed by an interview conducted by two professors/teachers focusing on your artistic-aesthetic-technical qualifications, your basic theoretical and practical music knowledge, your interest and your motivation to study audio design at hdpk.

 The above-mentioned 10-minute-long presentation needs to include two pieces of music/sound, selected by you, with emphasis on digital music production/ sound engineering along with composition/musical adaption.
 Both fields are equally relevant.